eecs489staff/a1-sockets-mininet/README.md

 When running as a client, `iPerfer` must establish a TCP connection with the server and send data as quickly as possible(just use a loop) for `time` seconds(hint: use `std::chrono::high_resolution_clock` or `time.h`).
 Data should be sent in chunks of 1000 bytes and the data should be all zeros(note: this is the char `'\0'`(0), not the char `'0'`(48)).
 Keep a running total of the number of bytes sent.
 After the client finishes sending its data, it should send a FIN message and wait for an acknowledgement before exiting the program. (hint: if your client/server is stuck here, try `shutdown(sockfd,SHUT_WR);`(no more transmission) after client finishes sending FIN)

-`iPerfer` client must print a one-line summary in the following format:
+`iPerfer` client must log a one-line summary using `spdlog::info` in the following format:

 `Sent=X KB, Rate=Y Mbps`

 where X stands for the total number of bytes sent (in kilobytes), and Y stands for the rate at which traffic could be read in megabits per second (Mbps).

+**This should be the only info log your program prints.** You are free to use `spdlog::debug` to output debug logs.

 Note X should be an integer and Y should be a decimal with three digits after the decimal mark.
 There are no characters after the `Mbps`, and there should be a newline.
+You can use `spdlog` formatting arguments (e.g. `spdlog::info("{:.3f}", my_num)`) to achieve this.

 For example:
 `Sent=6543 KB, Rate=5.234 Mbps`